jellibeantheargonaut/jellibeantheargonaut/README.md

 ## Hi there 👋
-I am Vishnu Vardhan Punati 😎 and I am a Computer Science Graduate from VIT-AP University 🏫 I am an enthusiastic learner of legacy technology and aspiring to land a career in Networking and Security I am currently learning Asterisk , A PBX system used to do VOIP Phones and stuff
+I am a Computer Science Graduate from VIT-AP University 🏫 I am an enthusiastic learner of legacy technology and aspiring to land a career in Networking and Security I am currently learning Asterisk , A PBX system used to do VOIP Phones and stuff
 <!--